What is in the EU’s energy prices toolbox for this winter?

 Director

-Pascale leads on Forefront’s Energy & Net Zero and Sustainability insights.
+Pascal leads on Forefront’s Energy & Net Zero and Sustainability insights.
 Pascal previously worked in the Paris-based pro-European think tank, EuropaNova.
 He is leading sustainability policy coverage and following political developments in France and Spain.
 He graduated from UCL with a First Class Honours degree in European Social and Political Studies, specialising in international relations and French, which included a year at Sciences Po Paris.

 Charles d’Arcy-Irvine